-WILL Sues Wisconsin Election Commission
+WILL Sues Wisconsin Elections Commission

 Agency ignored state law, allowing voter registrations at old addresses to remain active

 The News: Today, on behalf of three Wisconsin voters, the Wisconsin Institute for Law & Liberty (WILL) filed a lawsuit in Ozaukee County Circuit Court because the state agency is putting Wisconsin’s election integrity at risk by intentionally ignoring state law to allow voter registrations at old addresses to remain active.